Spirit Realty to merge with Cole Credit Property Trust

 "The merger further diversifies us both geographically and by industry, reduces our tenant concentration, improves the overall credit quality of our portfolio and increases operating efficiency," Spirit Chief Executive Tom Nolan said in a statement on Tuesday.

-The new company's top tenants would include Shopko, Walgreen Co and CVS Caremark Corp.
+The new company's top tenants would include Shopko, Walgreen Co WAG.N and CVS Caremark Corp (CVS.N).

 The addition of Cole Credit's portfolio doubles the size of Spirit's portfolio.